gavsto/AutomateAPI/Docs/Connect-ControlAPI.md

 ```

 ### -Quiet
-Will not output any standard logging messages
+Will not output any standard logging messages.
+Function will returns True or False.

 ```yaml
 Type: SwitchParameter